Date of Degree

 Copyright 2011 Liang Zhao

 Zhao, Liang.
-"Reliability-based design optimization using surrogate model with assessment of confidence level." doctoral dissertation, University of Iowa, 2011.
+"Reliability-based design optimization using surrogate model with assessment of confidence level."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.